EP241021a: A catastrophic collapse/merger of compact star binary leading to the formation of a remnant millisecond magnetar?: Light curve fittings

 Generally, our model provides a reasonable explanation for the multi-wavelength observations of EP241021a, including all of the X-ray, optical, and radio emission.
-In particular, the derived parameters for the ejecta agree well with our analyses proposed in Section~\ref{model}.
+It should be noted that we focus on the global evolutionary trends of the multi-wavelength emission, rather than the shorter-timescale fluctuations in light curves.
+These fluctuations, potentially induced by the inhomogeneous structure of ejecta and internal local activities, are beyond the scope of our simplified model.
+In any case, the derived parameters for the ejecta agree well with our analyses proposed in Section~\ref{model}.
 The mass, speed, and opacity of the ejecta all direct it towards the origin of a catastrophic compact star collapse/merger.
-The small value of $\zeta$, which is probably smaller than $f_{\rm j}$, further indicates that the energy release from the magnetar could be somewhat anti-beamed in the polar direction.
-The rough equivalence between the isotropic kinetic energies of the jet and the explosion ejecta further strengthens the fact that the magnetar released energy roughly isotropically.
+The small value of $\zeta$, which is probably smaller than $f_{\rm j}$, further indicates that the energy release from the magnetar could be somewhat anti-beamed in the polar direction but does not deviate from isotropic very much.
+Even more, the rough equivalence between the isotropic kinetic energies of the jet and the explosion ejecta further strengthens the fact that the magnetar released energy roughly isotropically.
 This may be a reason why no GRB emission can be detected from the EP241021a event.